tweag/haskell-training/material/basics.md

 ---

 As a functional programming language, Haskell is based on [expressions](https://en.wikipedia.org/wiki/Expression_(mathematics)) rather than statements.
-While statements instruct the compiler what to do, expressions describe what we want.
+While statements instruct the program what to do, expressions are combinations of other expressions which evaluate to a value to describe what we want.

 ---